nxlog-processor - performs batch log processing

 To access environment variables in the NXLog configuration, use the envvar directive.

 Copyright © NXLog Ltd. 2023

 The NXLog Community Edition is licensed under the NXLog Public License.
-The NXLog Enterprise Edition is not free and has a commercial license.
+A commercial license is required to use the NXLog Enterprise Edition.
+Visit the NXLog website for more information.